Kelab/code-runner/docs/opts.md

 for any corresponding short options.

-If you want to pass a option(has a leading `-`) to <command> , you need to put them after the `--` argument(which prevents anything following being interpreted as an option). e.g.
+If you want to pass a argument(has a leading `-`) to <command> , you need to put it after the `--` argument(which prevents anything following being interpreted as an option). e.g.
-    - judge -t 1000 --mco python main.py -- -OO
+    - runner -t 1000 --mco python main.py -- -OO
-    - judge node -t 1000 -- --version
+    - runner node -t 1000 -- --version
-    - judge -t 1000 -- node --version
+    - runner -t 1000 -- node --version
 That's all.
 ```